Matrix Product Density Operators: when do they have a local parent Hamiltonian?: Preliminary

 \subsection{Matrix Product Density Operators}

 A general open boundary (uniform) MPDO $\rho\in\cS(\cH_n)$ is a quantum state $\rho$ written as

-where each $\{A^{ij}\}_{i,j}$ is a set of $D$-dimensional matrices and $|L\>,|R\>$ are $D$-dimensional vectors with a constant $D$.
-Here, $A^{ij}, |L\>$ and $|R\>$ are chosen so that positivity $\rho\geq0$ is satisfied for arbitrary $n$.
+where each $\{A_k^{s_is'_i}\}_{s_i,s'_i}$ is a set of $D$-dimensional matrices and $|L\>,|R\>$ are $D$-dimensional vectors with a constant $D$.
+Here, $A_k^{s_1s'_1}, |L\>$ and $|R\>$ are chosen so that positivity $\rho\geq0$ is satisfied for arbitrary $n$.
 This is a non-trivial condition and in general it is computationally hard to determine whether a given MPO is positive or not~\cite{PhysRevLett.113.160503}.
 In this paper, we will specialize to specific sub-classes of MPDO to guarantee the positivity of the state.

-Throughout this paper, we consider MPDO constructed by concatenating Completely-Positive (CP) maps, i.e. MPDO with local purification.
-Let $\cH, \cK$ be finite-dimensional Hilbert spaces and $\cN:\cB(\cH)\to\cB(\cK\ot\cH)$ be a 1-input/2-output CP-map where one of the two outputs system has the same dimension as the input.
+Throughout this paper, we consider MPDO constructed by concatenating Completely-Positive (CP) maps, i.e., locally purifiable MPDO.
+Let $\cH, \cK$ be finite-dimensional Hilbert spaces and $\cN:\cB(\cH)\to\cB(\cK\ot\cH)$ be a 1-input/2-output CP-map where one of the two output systems has the same dimension as the input.
 We interchangeably refer such a map as a {\it Y-shaped} map.
 For some initial state $\sigma$ and $\ell\in\mathbb{N}$, we obtain a (possibly unnormalized) state $\rho^\sigma_{\ell}(\CN)\in\cS(\cK^{\ot \ell}\ot\cH)$ defined by

 where $\id_\cK$ is the identity map on $\CK$.
 We mostly abbreviate $\rho_\ell^\sigma(\cN)$ as $\rho_\ell^\sigma$.
 This kind of states are classified as a finite-dimensional $C^*$-finitely correlated states~\cite{Fannes1992}~\footnote{Eq.~\eqref{def:family1} contains states without the consistency constraint imposed on the input state $\tr_B\rho^\sigma_{BC}=\sigma$, which is required for $C^*$-infinite finitely correlated states.}.
 By using the Kraus representation $\cN(X)=\sum_iT_iXT_i^\dagger$, one can easily verify $\rho_\ell^\sigma$ is a MPDO.